Omen III (song): Chart performance

 "Omen III" was very successful on the charts across Europe, remaining the band's biggest hit.
 The single peaked at number-one in Germany for four weeks, and number two in Austria and Finland.
 In Germany, gold status sales on the single were achieved within just eight weeks of release, and it ended up as the fifth most-sold singe in Germany that year.
 In Austria, the single peaked at number two on Ö3 Austria Top 40 for three weeks, being kept from the number-one position by "All for Love" by Bryan Adams, Rod Stewart and Sting.
 Additionally, "Omen III" entered the top 10 also in Belgium (8), Denmark (4), the Netherlands (4), Sweden (3) and Switzerland (3), as well as on the Eurochart Hot 100, where it peaked at number five after 12 weeks on the chart.
 On the European Dance Radio Chart, it peaked at number 20 in the same period.

 In the United Kingdom, "Omen III" became a top-20 hit, peaking at number 17 in its first week on the UK Singles Chart, on 29 May, missing the silver certification just barely.
 On the Music Week Dance Singles chart, it reached number 12.
 The song was a top-20 hit also in France (12) and Ireland (14), and a hit on the dance charts of Finland, France and Greece.
-Outside Europe, the song was a huge hit in Israel, where it peaked at number five.
+Outside Europe, the song was a huge hit in Israel, where it peaked at number five in its second week on the chart, on 5 April.
+It spent two weeks at that position and 7 weeks in total on the Israeli top 30.

 It earned a gold record in Austria, with a sale of 15,000 singles, and a platinum record in Germany, after 500,000 units were sold.
 Magic Affair was also awarded the German 1994 Echo award for the best German dance single with the song.